ayadij/overtime-app/README.md

 - Add the full date range in each button.
 - Update button sort order on employee homepage
 - Remove "entries" and "Request overtime" buttons for managers.
 - Fix a bug in admin dashboard.
-I think this should be more a configuration setting we need to update.
 - Implement honeybadger for error reporting
 - Implement new relic for keeping the site alive